Local guides and expert fishing tips on Tarpon fishing

 The migratory habits of this species, sought by sportsmen on Florida's west coast since the 1880s, have been the subject of much discussion.
 For decades, anglers knew tarpon gathered during the summer in places such as Boca Grande Pass to feed.
 Where they went afterward was anybody's guess.

-In 2005, the Florida Fish and Wildlife Conservation Commission and Sarasota's Mote Marine Laboratory launched the Tarpon Genetic Recapture Study, which enlisted anglers to gather DNA samples from tarpon they caught and released.
+In 2005, the Florida Fish and Wildlife Conservation Commission and Sarasota's Mote Marine Laboratory launched the Tarpon Genetic Recapture Study, which enlisted anglers to gather DNA samples while tarpon fishing - the fish were caught and released.

 To date, more than 100 genetically tagged tarpon have been recaptured.

-In the summer of 2010, anglers tagged two tarpon in Charlotte Harbor that were caught again the following spring in the Florida Keys, about 150 miles away.
+In the summer of 2010, anglers were tarpon fishing in Charlotte Harbor and caught two tagged tarpon.
+They were caught again the following spring in the Florida Keys, about 150 miles away.
 A tarpon caught near Islamorada in July 2011 was recaptured about a month later near Sarasota, about 125 miles away.

 The research also shows fish hooked on the southwest coast will travel as far as the Panhandle.
 A tarpon caught near Apalachicola in July 2007 was caught again near Captiva Island, about 285 miles away, in May 2009.